Ben Rhodes (White House staffer): Opinion on Netanyahu government

-Rhodes took a relatively critical stance toward Israel during his experience working in the Obama White House, for which he was called "Hamas" by fellow staffers.
+Rhodes took a relatively critical stance toward Israel during his experience working in the Obama White House, for which he was nicknamed "Hamas" by Chief of Staff Rahm Emanuel.
 After leaving the White House, Rhodes made public statements criticizing Benjamin Netanyahu and his government for failing to engage in good faith toward a diplomatic resolution of the Israeli–Palestinian conflict.
 Rhodes said it had become clear to the Obama administration that the Netanyahu government was not interested in working in earnest toward a peace treaty based on a two-state solution.
 According to Rhodes, "nevertheless we act like somehow Bibi Netanyahu believed in the two-state solution.
 We pretended to my shame at times in the Obama administration that he was interested in that.
 When I don't think he was, ever."
 In a 2021 podcast discussion with Peter Beinart, Rhodes expressed his concern that the Biden administration was making the same mistake.

 Controversies

 In a controversial profile in The New York Times Magazine, Rhodes was quoted "deriding the D.C. press corps and boasting of how he created an 'echo chamber' to market the administration's foreign policy", including the international nuclear agreement with Iran.
 The piece resulted in a wave of criticism, with numerous news organizations calling out Rhodes' apparent flippancy and cynicism in "pushing a 'narrative to media to sell the Iran nuclear deal".
-A blog commentary on the Foreign Policy magazine (which had named Rhodes as one of the top 100 global thinkers in 2015) website, criticized him for the alleged lack of formal education in international relations and "real-world experiences".
+A blog commentary on the website of Foreign Policy magazine (which named Rhodes as one of the top 100 global thinkers in 2015) criticized him for the alleged lack of formal education in international relations and "real-world experiences".